lucasvolkmer/d2l-en-branch/chapter_preliminaries/pandas.md

 ## Lendo o  *Dataset*

-As an example, we begin by (**creating an artificial dataset that is stored in a csv (comma-separated values) file**) `../data/house_tiny.csv`.
-Data stored in other formats may be processed in similar ways.

-Below we write the dataset row by row into a csv file.

 Como um exemplo,
 começamos (**criando um conjunto de dados artificial que é armazenado em um arquivo csv (valores separados por vírgula)**)